GRAAL-Research/deepparse/README.md

 Use deepparse to

 - parse multinational address using one of our pre-trained models with or without attention mechanism,
+- parse addresses directly from the command line without no code to write,
 - retrain our pre-trained models on new data to improve parsing on specific country address patterns,
 - retrain our pre-trained models with new prediction tags easily,
 - train a new seq2seq addresses parsing models easily using a new model configuration.